-66 People assume if you are homeless, you have a drug or alcohol problem.
+6 People assume if you are homeless, you have a drug or alcohol problem.

-Parent of young homeless children, CRHEC Listening Session said one participant.
+said one participant.
 "The shelters felt like jails.
 Staff were harsh.
 Did I do something wrong?"
 Parents were fighting for self-respect and dignity as much as for safe housing.
 "I'm not lazy.
 I do want to get up and work.
 But I have kids with special needs.
 I have to do it all myself and it can be overwhelming," said one parent.
 "I really want to be more self-sufficient, I just need a little help," said another.